Preface

 Section Review

-Pathology specimens are obtained from patients (given with permission) during their health journey.
-The specimens can be a block of tissue which is preserved in chemicals (to prevent tissue degradation) before mounting in a plexiglass case for viewing the gross anatomy.
-Tissue specimens which are to be viewed miscroscopically have the additional step of being made solid (paraffin wax embedding) and sliced thinly before staining and covering with a coverslip.
+Pathology specimens are obtained from patients (given with consent and permission) during their health journey.
+The specimens can be a block of tissue, which is preserved in chemicals (to prevent tissue degradation) before mounting in a plexiglass case, for viewing the gross anatomy.
+Tissue specimens, which are to be viewed microscopically, have the additional step of being solidified (paraffin wax embedding) and sliced thinly before staining and covering with a coverslip.